-The relationship runs the other way too, Mathematics has helped formalise the study of logical argument that lies at the base of all good philosophy.
-So it is no surprise that some of the greatest philosophers (for example, Descartes, Leibniz, Frege and Russell) have been mathematicians too.
+The relationship between Philosophy and Mathematics runs both ways: Mathematics has helped formalise the study of logical argument that lies at the base of all good philosophy.
+So, it is no surprise that some of the greatest philosophers (for example, Descartes, Leibniz, Frege, and Russell) have been mathematicians too.

 Programme in detail

 This programme allows you to study Mathematics and Philosophy in equal amounts over three years.
 In Philosophy, you will learn how to understand complex and demanding texts, and to recognise good and bad arguments.
 The Philosophy component of the degree course includes modules in logic and the formal study of reasoning, in which you will learn how to assess arguments and construct proofs.